 Dynamic and Imaging

-Let’s talk about the dynamic output.
+Let’s talk about the dynamic output of the Dynaudio Evoke 10 bookshelf speaker.
 Dynamic output for something that has a slightly rich and laid back sound is outstanding.
 It can handle crescendos pretty well, which will be great news for people who love classical like me.
 It did a better job than most of the other compact speakers I’d had in the house, and I didn’t expect that.

 Speaking of off-axis performance is very good.
 You can walk around a room.
 The tone isn’t going to shift very much at all.